NotReal003/support/docs/privacy.md

 __From now we have started collecting users' data.__

-- When someone login with their discord account on our [request](https://request.notreal003.xyz) page then we collect the user Discord ID, User Discord connected Email (for notifications), Username and Avatar, we also collect the user IP address for security purposes.
+- When someone login with their discord account or SignUp with Email address on our [request](https://request.notreal003.xyz) page then we collect the user data following:
+- Discord ID, (if singed with
+- User Email Address or Singed with Discord account connected Email,
+- Username and, Avatar,
+- We also collect the user IP address for security purposes.
+- User Device / Browser Information (user agent)

 - Do we share this data?